dwachura/restx/README.md

 ![general flow diagram]
 _Fault handling process flow_

-RESTX's design is based on a concept of **fault** - an object that holds an information on the error happened.
+RESTX's design is based on a concept of **fault** - an object that holds information about an error happened during processing request.
 Despite the library's name, faults can be of any type, but probably in most cases any kind (subtype) of an exception type will be used.

 Faults are processed by **response generators** - components that generate **responses** using information from fault objects passed to them according to the user-defined configuration.